cyocum/cyocum.github.io/_posts/2020-06-13-IrishGen-RDF-Linked-Data-Semantic-Web.md

-This is also known as a [RDF Dataset](https://www.w3.org/TR/rdf11-concepts/#section-dataset) of which TRiG is the seralisation and itself a small extension of the Turtal format.
-In IrishGen, this is used to organize triples by the MS in which the triple appears and allows queries to target just certain MS rather than the entire dataset at once.
+This is also known as a [RDF Dataset](https://www.w3.org/TR/rdf11-concepts/#section-dataset) of which TRiG is the serialisation and itself a small extension of the Turtle format.
+In IrishGen, this is used to organise triples by the MS in which the triple appears and allows queries to target just certain MS rather than the entire dataset at once.

 A note on the URLs used in IrishGen for individuals who appear in the genealogies will assist the reader at this point.
-When a curator is translating (manually or by automation) a geneaology to create Linked Data, a new URL must be coined for each individual instance of a name which appears in the source material.
+When a curator is translating (manually or by automation) a genealogy to create Linked Data, a new URL must be coined for each individual instance of a name which appears in the source material.
 This does not give that individual any information beyond what is declared.
 Thus, for